 On the subject: Useful Quarantine: Nikon Takes Free Online Photography Course

-Company executives have long emphasized that their software is not intended to replace teachers.
-But when hundreds of thousands of new users enter the system from home, a global test is conducted - at least for this corner of online learning: how well students can learn on their own, using software, without a teacher.
+Business leaders have long emphasized that their software is not meant to replace educators.
+But when hundreds of thousands of new users log in from home, there is a global test - at least for this corner of online learning: how well can students learn on their own, with software, without a teacher.

 And how much will this digital educational experiment change learning when children eventually return to traditional classes?

-“I think this is one of the turning points,” said Matt Hewlett, CEO of Rosetta Stone.
-The company added from 10 to 000 new users every day, as it reduced the subscription fee.
+“I think this is one of the tipping points,” said Matt Hewlett, CEO of Rosetta Stone.
+The company added 10 to 000 new users every day as it lowered its subscription fees.

 Hewlett did not tell exactly how this led to specific incomes, but he said that the first quarter of 2020 will be strong for the consumer business, consisting of school and student accounts, and adult subscribers.